CorrineC/full-stack-study/git/NOTES.md

 2. Specify a file location to save the key
 3. Enter a secure passphrase (an additional layer of security)
 4. Add the new key to ssh-agent (keychain)

+# Git Archive

+The `git archive` command creates an archive file from a specified reference point in a git repository.
+It has several output formats that utilize additional compression.